 NAD+ is involved in the repair of DNA that has been damaged from normal day-to-day exposures and processes.
 It brings a negative charge to places where DNA is damaged, which facilitates repair.
 This process snaps up the NAD+ supply, which takes time and nutrients to restore.
 Studies show that replenishing NAD+ increases lifespan in animal models because it makes DNA repair more efficient.

-Scientists have identified the role of NAD+ in sleep cycles and hunger patterns.
-Circadian rhythm, your sleep-wake cycle, that depends largely on light and dark, determines when you feel awake, when you feel tired, when you feel hungry—in general terms, it determines the flow of your day.
+Scientists have identified the role of NAD+ metabolism in sleep cycles and hunger patterns.
+Your circadian rhythm, your sleep-wake cycle, depends largely on light and dark, determines when you feel awake, when you feel tired, when you feel hungry—in general terms, it determines the flow of your day.

 A healthy circadian rhythm, sirtuins and NAD+ are all interconnected.
 Sirtuins depend on NAD+ to work properly.
 Circadian rhythm determines when NAD+ is available.
 If either sirtuins or NAD+ get disrupted, your circadian rhythm goes haywire.
 Researchers demonstrated this by disrupting the circadian rhythm in mice by suppressing a specific sirtuin, which depends on NAD+ to do its thing.

-Circadian rhythm also regulates the release of hunger hormones. in another rodent study, NAD+ showed an influence in regulating appetite, and, by extension, even body weight.
+Additionally, the circadian rhythm regulates the release of hunger hormones. in another rodent study, NAD+ showed an influence in regulating appetite, and, by extension, even body weight.

 NAD+ supplements and how to increase NAD+ levels

-You don’t have to put up with the problems that come with NAD+ drops from aging.
-Here are some ways to boost your levels naturally.
+You don’t have to put up with the problems that come with NAD+ drops as the calendar continues to turn.
+Here are some ways to boost your levels naturally:

-- Follow a high-fat, low-carb keto diet: Following the keto diet allows your body to enter the state of ketosis, where your body uses fat instead of glucose for energy, increases the NAD+ to NADH ratio.
+- Follow a high-fat, low-carb keto diet: Following the keto diet allows your body to enter the state of ketosis, where your body uses fat instead of glucose for energy and increases the NAD+ to NADH ratio.
 You want higher NAD+, because it protects cells from oxidative stress—an imbalance between free radicals and antioxidants in your body that contributes to aging.
 Seeking clean and quality fat sources?
 Stock up on Bulletproof Brain Octane C8 MCT Oil and Bulletproof Grass-Fed Ghee.

 - Practice intermittent fasting: Restricting your eating increases NAD+ levels.
 Though calorie-restriction diets and periods of fasting will do it, those aren’t sustainable for the long term.
 Intermittent fasting is, if you do it right.